awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

 1. In the **Policy Name** box, type a name for this policy \(for example, **CodeDeploy\-OnPrem\-Permissions**\)\.

-1. In the **Policy Document** box, type or paste the following permissions expression, which allows AWS CodeDeploy to deploy application revisions from any Amazon S3 bucket specified in the policy to the on\-premises instance on behalf of the IAM user account:
+1. In the **Policy Document** box, type or paste the following permissions expression, which allows AWS CodeDeploy to deploy application revisions from any Amazon S3 bucket specified in the policy to the on\-premises instance on behalf of the IAM user:

    ```
    {